-We retained FPL to advise us on compensation-related matters in 2020.
-We selected FPL because of its experience in assisting other REITs in determining the optimal type and balance of cash and incentive award components in a manner intended to align the interests of management and shareholders while being competitive.
-In addition to other tasks, FPL worked with management and the Committee to develop a peer group for use in structuring the Company's executive compensation program.
-We review the peer group with FPL annually to ensure that it provides an accurate representation of the Company's structure and operations.
-A description of the process and rationale utilized for selecting our 2020 peer group is described below.
+We retained Ferguson Partners Consulting L.P. ("FPC") to advise on compensation-related matters in 2021.
+We selected FPC because of its experience in assisting other REITs in determining the optimal type and balance of cash and incentive award components in a manner intended to align the interests of management and shareholders while being competitive.
+In addition to other tasks, FPC worked with management and the Committee to develop a peer group for use in structuring the Company's executive compensation program.
+We review the peer group with FPC annually to ensure that it provides an accurate representation of the Company's structure and operations.
+A description of the process and rationale utilized for selecting our 2021 executive compensation peer group is described below.